Inspired by Elbert Hubbard’s own belief in stimulating his workers with lectures, the Roycroft is excited to bring back speakers to the Campus.

 - All proceeds support

-- Spring 2017 – Roycroft History Course: "Elbert Hubbard's Buffalo"
+- Fall 2017 – Roycroft History Course: "Creating and Collecting Roycroft"

 - Alan Nowicki: Elbert Hubbard the Early Years - Campus Program Director takes a look at Elbert Hubbard's family tree, his school life, early interests, hobbies and family connections which may have influenced his creation of the Roycroft Campus.

 - Christine Campbell: How Elbert Hubbard Helped To Create The Larkin Idea - We examine Hubbard’s role in creating the Larkin Idea and how this idea improved the lives of not only the Larkin employees but also the lives of the citizens of Buffalo.